bertz-tech/TEST-AUTOMARGE-REPO-RECEIVING/transmitted/transfer.md

-This file is tranfered... or not?
+This file is a tranfered file.

+note: you don't necessarily need to express an orini folder.